wpswings/points-and-rewards-for-woocommerce/readme.md

 * The WooCommerce reward plugin is compatible with [**Currency Switcher for WooCommerce**](https://wordpress.org/plugins/woocommerce-currency-switcher/).
 The Currency Switcher for WooCommerce plugin allows your customers to select the currency unit for their purchase.
 They can choose from the currencies for the Points and Rewards system.
 This increases the user experience.
 All transactions will happen in the currency they select.
 For example, if 10 points = $1, but the customer chooses INR as a switch, it will show as 10 points = ₹82.36.

-* WooCommerce points and reward plugin is compatible with [**WooCommerce PayPal Payment**](https://wordpress.org/plugins/woocommerce-paypal-payments/) for operating secure online payments.
+* The WooCommerce loyalty points plugin is compatible with [**WooCommerce PayPal Payment**](https://wordpress.org/plugins/woocommerce-paypal-payments/) for operating secure online payments.

 * [**Elementor Page Builder**](https://wordpress.org/plugins/elementor/) is compatible with the Points and Rewards for WooCommerce plugin.
 This compatibility lets you use Elementor’s capabilities to add “apply points” snippets to the cart page and checkout page efficiently.